-TRANSPARENCY OF BENEFICIAL OWNERSHIP - USA 1.
-Banking secrecy: Does the jurisdiction have banking secrecy?
-USA does not adequately curtail banking secrecy 2.
-Trust and Foundations Register: Is there a public register of Trusts and Foundations?
-USA does not put details of trusts on public record

-Recorded Company Ownership: Does the relevant authority obtain and keep updated 3. details of the beneficial ownership of companies?
-USA does not maintain company ownership details in official records KEY ASPECTS OF CORPORATE TRANSPARENCY REGULATION - USA 4.
-Public Company Ownership: Does the relevant authority make details of ownership of companies available on public record online for less than US\$10?
-USA does not require that ownership of companies is put on public record 5.
-Public Company Accounts: Does the relevant authority require that company accounts are made available for inspection by anyone for a fee of less than US\$10?
-USA does not require that company accounts be available on public record 6.
-Country-by-Country Reporting: Are companies required to comply with country-bycountry financial reporting?
-USA partly requires country-by-country financial reporting by companies6 EFFICIENCY OF TAX AND FINANCIAL REGULATION - USA 7.
-Fit for Information Exchange: Are resident paying agents required to report to the domestic tax administration information on payments to non-residents?
-USA does not require resident paying agents to tell the domestic tax authorities about payments to non-residents 8.
-Efficiency of Tax Administration: Does the tax administration use taxpayer identifiers for analysing information effectively, and is there a large taxpayer unit?
-USA uses appropriate tools for effectively analysing tax related information Avoids Promoting Tax Evasion: Does the jurisdiction grant unilateral tax credits for 9. foreign tax payments?
-USA avoids promoting tax evasion via a tax credit system 10.
+Banking Secrecy: Does the jurisdiction have banking secrecy?
+USA does not adequately curtail banking secrecy Trust and Foundations Register: Is there a public register of trusts/foundations, or are trusts/foundations prevented?
+USA partly discloses or prevents trusts and private foundations Recorded Company Ownership: Does the relevant authority obtain and keep updated details of the beneficial ownership of companies?
+USA does not maintain company ownership details in official records KEY ASPECTS OF CORPORATE TRANSPARENCY REGULATION - USA Public Company Ownership: Does the relevant authority make details of ownership of companies available on public record online for less than US\$10/€10?
+USA does not require that company ownership details are publicly available online Public Company Accounts: Does the relevant authority require that company accounts are made available for inspection by anyone for a fee of less than US\$10/€10?
+USA does not require that company accounts be available on public record Country-by-Country Reporting: Are all companies required to comply with country-by- country financial reporting?
+USA partly requires country-by-country financial reporting by some companies EFFICIENCY OF TAX AND FINANCIAL REGULATION - USA Fit for Information Exchange: Are resident paying agents required to report to the domestic tax administration information on payments to non-residents?
+USA does not require resident paying agents to tell the domestic tax authorities about payments to non-residents

+8. Efficiency of Tax Administration: Does the tax administration use taxpayer identifiers for analysing information efficiently, and is there a large taxpayer unit?
+USA uses appropriate tools for efficiently analysing tax related information 9.
+Avoids Promoting Tax Evasion: Does the jurisdiction grant unilateral tax credits for foreign tax payments?
+USA partly avoids promoting tax evasion via a tax credit system 10.
 Harmful Legal Vehicles: Does the jurisdiction allow cell companies and trusts with flee clauses?
-USA does allow harmful legal vehicles INTERNATIONAL STANDARDS AND COOPERATION - USA Anti-Money Laundering: Does the jurisdiction comply with the FATF 11.
+USA allows harmful legal vehicles INTERNATIONAL STANDARDS AND COOPERATION - USA 11.
+Anti-Money Laundering: Does the jurisdiction comply with the FATF recommendations?

-recommendations?

 USA partly complies with international anti-money laundering standards 12.
 Automatic Information Exchange: Does the jurisdiction participate fully in Automatic Information Exchange such as the European Savings Tax Directive?
 USA does not participate fully in Automatic Information Exchange 13.
-Bilateral Treaties: Does the jurisdiction have at least 60 bilateral treaties providing for broad information exchange, covering all tax matters, or is it part of the European Council/OECD convention?
-As of June 30, 2010, USA had at least 60 bilateral tax information sharing agreements complying with basic OECD requirements 14.
+Bilateral Treaties: Does the jurisdiction have at least 46 bilateral treaties providing for information exchange upon request, or is it part of the European Council/OECD convention?
+As of 31 May, 2012, USA had at least 46 bilateral tax information sharing agreements complying with basic OECD requirements 14.
 International Transparency Commitments: Has the jurisdiction ratified the five most relevant international treaties relating to financial transparency?
 USA has partly ratified relevant international treaties relating to financial transparency 15.
 International Judicial Cooperation: Does the jurisdiction cooperate with other states on money laundering and other criminal issues?
-USA partly cooperates with other states on money laundering and other criminal issues http://www.secrecyjurisdictions.com/PDF/13-Bilateral-Treaties.pdf.
+USA partly cooperates with other states on money laundering and other criminal issues